GoogleCloudPlatform/prometheus-engine/doc/api.md

 ## ClusterRules

 ClusterRules defines Prometheus alerting and recording rules that are scoped to the current cluster.
 Only metric data from the current cluster is processed and all rule results have their project_id and cluster label preserved for query processing.
-The location, if not preserved by the rule, is set to the cluster's location
+If the location label is not preserved by the rule, it defaults to the cluster's location.

 <em>appears in: [ClusterRulesList](#clusterruleslist)</em>